Hey guys, welcome to this video on logical fallacies.

 A straw man argument is a technique where someone distorts an opponent’s claim so that it is easier to refute, or where someone tries to refute a point someone made by giving a rebuttal to a point they did not make.
 For example, if someone said “Schools should be more lenient with standardized testing,” a straw man reply to this would be “If we stop giving tests in school we are going to raise an ignorant generation that won’t have the skills to live in the real world.”
 This fallacy serves to undermine an honest and rational debate with unfounded claims.

-An Ad Hominem is an attack on a person’s character or personal attributes in order to discredit their argument.
-For example, a mother might reject the judgements of a male pediatrician because he has never been a mother and couldn’t possibly understand the child’s situation.
-She has done nothing to directly oppose the doctor’s argument, but has instead tried to undermine his judgement without actually having to engage with it.
+An ad hominem is an attack on a person’s character or personal attributes in order to discredit their argument.
+For example, a mother might reject the judgments of a male pediatrician because he has never been a mother and couldn’t possibly understand the child’s situation.
+She has done nothing to directly oppose the doctor’s argument but has instead tried to undermine his judgment without actually having to engage with it.

 A false dichotomy, or false dilemma, occurs when an argument presents two points while disregarding or ignoring others in order to narrow the argument in one person’s favor.
 This is also known as an “either/or” fallacy.
 Here are a couple of examples: “You are either for us or against us.”
 “I thought you were a good person, but you didn’t donate to charity last year.”
 There are only two options given, when there are really more options available.
 This attempts to drive the argument in a direction where only one specific answer can be given in order to incriminate the opposing party.

 Appeal to Emotion

 An appeal to emotion is when a writer or speaker uses emotion-based language to try to persuade the reader or listener of a certain belief or position.